atzhenyuyang/UAV_System/README.md

 # Multi-robot Systems Group UAV system
 ![thumbnail](.fig/drone_collage.jpg)

-The [Multi-robot Systems Group](http://mrs.felk.cvut.cz) is a robotics lab at the [Czech Technical University in Prague](https://www.cvut.cz/).
-We mostly work with multi-rotor helicopters, and for them specifically, we develop this control, estimation, and simulation platform.
+We mostly work with multi-rotor UAVs, and for them specifically, we develop this control, estimation, and simulation platform.
 We think that real-world and replicable experiments should support excellent research and science in robotics.
 Thus our platform is built to allow safe verification of approaches in planning, control, estimation, computer vision, tracking, and more.